-Environment Taxes are estimates compiled by a process that involves weighting NTL aggregates using weights derived from SUT and CO2 Emissions aggregates for the relevant year.
-The weights applied depend on the particular type of tax, for example Energy taxes use both SUT and CO2 Emissions weights with the latter applied to fuels.
+Environment Taxes are estimates compiled by a process that involves weighting NTL aggregates using weights derived from Supply-Use tables and BEU aggregates for the relevant year.
+The weights applied depend on the type of tax, for example Energy taxes use both aggregates as weights while BEU aggregates are applied to fuels only.